Search Apartments in Wisconsin

 With 15,000 lakes, it's no wonder that Wisconsin residents can often be found enjoying the great outdoors.
 Favorite pastimes include swimming, fishing, boating, hunting and skiing.
 Lake Winnebago is the largest lake in Wisconsin at 215 square miles.
 The state also shares shores of Lake Superior and Lake Michigan.
 The landscape is at its most inviting in autumn, when the trees burst into brilliant shades of red, yellow and orange.

-Madison, state capital and home to 200,000 residents, is a perennial winner of many publications' lists of the best communities to live in.
-Recently, Forbes Magazine rated it "Number One in Nation for Business and Careers," Ladies' Home Journal called it the "Number One Best (Small) City for Women," and Child Magazine rated it the "Number Six Best City for Families."
-All the accolades will come as no surprise once you seen Madison's many advantages for yourself.
+Madison, state capital and home to almost 270,000 residents, is a perennial winner of many publications' lists of the best communities to live in.
+All the accolades will come as no surprise once you've seen Madison's many advantages for yourself.
 The wooded lakeshores and multitude of parks make the city easy on the eyes, while the elaborate capitol and Frank Lloyd Wright buildings inspire the soul.
 Locals have plenty of reasons to venture out of their apartments, thanks to year-round outdoor activities, from swimming, sailing, hiking and biking to snow sailing, cross-country skiing and ice fishing.
 Madison is also home to the highly acclaimed University of Wisconsin.
-A large student population ensures plenty of apartments rentals.
-You'll find the median price for apartments to be $640 per month.
+A large student population ensures plenty of apartment rentals.